a-hansen/aon/README.md

 must include at least one sign bit.

 #### Big Decimal
-An decimal so large it has to be encoded as a string.
+A decimal so large it has to be encoded as a string.
 ```
 <Big-Decimal> ::= <bigdec8> | <bigdec16> | <bigdec32>
 <bigdec8>  ::= "g" uint8-length UTF8